anna-hehn/refoRest/README.md

 - `severity`: most extreme z-score in the post-baseline period
 - `summary`: method and result overview

+  Using the provided example dataset, the disturbance detection identified that approximately 60% of the pixels were classified as disturbed.
+  This indicates a spatially extensive disturbance event affecting a large proportion of the study area.

 ### `patch_metrics()`
 ```r
 pm <- patch_metrics(